-The defensive players are under the basket; the offensive players are at the free throw line.
-The first player in the defensive line passes the ball to the offensive player at the free throw line, and closes-out aggressively.
+The first player in the defensive line (on each end) passes the ball to the offensive player at the free throw line, and closes-out aggressively.
 The offensive player tries to score, by shooting or driving to the hoop.

 The defender should play aggressively and box-out after any shot.
 Once the offense scores or the defense stops him/her, it's done, and they pass to next defensive player in line on the baseline.
 The rotation is that the offensive players go to the defense line and vice-versa.

-The defensive players should work on proper stance and footwork (see Basic Defense), and box-out on any shots.
-The defense should close-out initially with the strong foot forward and that hand up toward offensive player.
+The defensive players should work on close-outs, proper stance and footwork (see Basic Defense), and box-out.
+The defender close-outs initially with the strong foot forward and that hand up toward offensive player.

 Over-guard the offensive player's strong side.
 The other hand should be low, out to the side, palm up.
 Proper footwork means sliding with the offensive player (don't cross your feet), and staying between the player and the basket.
 Watch the belly-button, contest all shots with a hand up at the shooter.

-You can make a game of it and have your players or managers keep score.
+You can make a game of it and keep score.
 Losers run.